Equinamity-A Revolution in Horse and Rider Training

 shoeing side clip soreness on off hind

 The above photo shows a seriously distorted off-hind leg swing.
 It is caused by a wrongly placed and wrongly shaped clip on the inside branch of the off-hind shoe.
-This shoeing mistake created sufficient pain such that the horse showed its discomfort both in the front-back leg swing as well as in the lateral work.
+This shoeing mistake created sufficient pain such that the horse showed its discomfort both in the front-back leg arc swing as well as in the lateral work.
 This meant that the horse was showing an almost continuous unsoundness.
 As can be expected, the horse did not perform well.
-It is disappointing to note that this horse is from one of the leading European dressage nations.
+It is disappointing to note that this horse is from one of the leading European dressage nations while competing at a major international competition.

-Pain will diminish as more time elapses since the horse’s last shoeing.
-Much of the clip pain will disappear in about one week.
+One key factor in the diminution of pain is that it will ease as more time elapses since the horse’s last shoeing.
+Much of the clip pain will disappear in about one week after shoeing.
 This is because the previously sensitive white line hoof material becomes more desensitized as the hoof grows.
-This process can be technically termed the transition from dermal/vascular to epidermal/horny matter.
-Hoof growth and the removal of pain caused by a sore hoof wall provides a convenient explanation for farriers/blacksmiths to use to evade their responsibility in its creation.
+This process can be technically termed as the transition from dermal/vascular to epidermal/horny matter.
+In this way hoof growth results in the removal of pain caused by a sore hoof wall.
+This provides a convenient explanation for farriers/blacksmiths to use to evade their responsibility for its creation in the first place.

 An example of a side clip and three nails is shown next.